 - In September 2015, the UN adopted the Sustainable Development Agenda, which included mental health as a target of the third goal: “Ensure healthy lives and promote well-being for all at all ages.”

 HAI’s MHPSS programming uses a trauma-informed approach that recognizes that the effects of trauma are multi-faceted; are mediated by individual, family, and community factors; and can impact individuals’ psychological well-being, physical health, spiritual beliefs, and ability to care for themselves and their families and participate in community life.
-HAI also recognizes that trauma has impacts on family, community and society and that effective trauma informed approaches need to consider interventions at these levels.
+HAI also recognizes that trauma has impacts on family, community, and society and that effective trauma-informed approaches need to consider interventions at these levels.
 HAI utilizes a strengths-based approach to its services and seeks to build national capacity in order to ensure program sustainability.
-HAI receives generous support for its MHPSS programs from the US State Department, USAID, European government donors, the United Nations, and private foundations.
+HAI receives generous support for its MHPSS programs from donors including the United States government, the European Union, the United Nations, and private foundations.

 HAI emphasizes two key elements in our trauma-informed work:

-- Direct MHPSS service programs, which provide the support necessary for healing
+- Direct MHPSS service programs, which provide marginalized populations and individuals, families, and communities exposed to conflict or complex humanitarian emergencies with the support necessary for healing

 - Capacity-building of mental health systems through training, education, advocacy, and collaboration with professionals, paraprofessionals, community members, institutions, and government entities to respond effectively and compassionately to the needs of affected individuals and communities